 Exporting files from the dedicated application of the tablet can be interesting for those who want to show or rework their projects directly after their creation.
 In this respect, the Wacom and the Repaper do well, both providing the most relevant export formats via their dedicated applications, with a slight advantage for the Wacom also offering PDF format in addition to JPG, PNG, SVG or PSD to retouch your work in Adobe Photoshop.
 The mp4 video export allows you to monitor the progress of your work and is also possible on these two models.
 On the iPad, with its Apple Pencil, everything will depend on the application on which you will work, but generally, these are charged in order to allow useful export formats.
 The Remarkable 2, with its use not really dedicated to design, only offers " literacy " formats with ePub and PDF.

-How to choose an accurate and easy-to-use graphics tablet.
+How to choose an accurate and easy-to-use drawing tablet.

 Pressure levels, an important decision regarding accuracy.